dyne/Zenroom/docs/onepage.md

 copy '' as '' in ''
 copy '' from '' in ''
 copy '' in ''
+copy '' to '' in ''
 copy named by '' in ''
-copy '' to '' in ''
-create copy of last element from '' create size of '' move '' as '' in '' move '' from '' in ''
+create copy of last element from '' create size of '' enter '' with pointer move '' as '' in '' move '' from '' in ''
 move '' in ''
+move '' to '' in ''
 move named by '' in ''
-move '' to '' in ''
 pickup a '' from path ''
 pickup from path ''
 remove '' from ''
+set pointer to ''
 take '' from path ''
 verify '' is found in ''
 verify '' is found in '' at least '' times